usdot-jpo-codehub/codehub-readme-template/README.md

 This project is updated approximately once every 2-3 weeks.

-Retention: this project will remain publicly accessible for a minimum of five years.
+Retention: this project will remain publicly accessible for a minimum of five years (until at least 06/15/2025).

-#### Release 1.0.2 (Apr 2, 2020)
+#### Release 1.0.0 (Mar 5, 2020)
-- Fixed bug with popup
+- Initial release

 #### Release 1.0.1 (Mar 19, 2020)
 - Added unit tests
   - Unit tests can be run using `mvn clean test`

-#### Release 1.0.0 (Mar 5, 2020)
+#### Release 1.0.2 (Apr 2, 2020)
-- Initial release
+- Fixed bug with popup

 ## Getting Started

 *Required - Place instructions for standing up a copy of the project on a user's local machine for development and testing purposes.
-You can could also include deployment notes for pushing to the production environment.*
+You can also include deployment notes for pushing to the production environment.*

 ### Prerequisites

-*Detail what actions users may need to take before they can stand up the project.
+*Detail what actions users need to take before they can stand up the project, including instructions for different environments users might have.
 This might include instructions and examples for installing additional software.*

 Example: